Neural Lattice Reduction: A Self-Supervised Geometric Deep Learning Approach: Method

-In order to produce an extended Gauss move, $\varphi$ first outputs a matrix $M \in \mathbb{R}^{n \times n}$.
-The absolute values of the $n(n-1)$ entries of $M$ away from the diagonal are normalized to a probability distribution over indices $(i,j)$ of $M$ with $i \not =j$.
+Since the output space of a neural network is Euclidean, it is non-trivial to produce a Gauss move.
+To this end, we propose the following procedure.
+First, $\varphi$ outputs a matrix $M \in \mathbb{R}^{n \times n}$.
+The absolute value of its $n(n-1)$ entries away from the diagonal are interpreted as logits for a probability distribution over indices $(i,j)$ with $i \not =j$.
 An index $(i,j)$ is then sampled via the Gumbel-Softmax trick \citep{jang2016categorical}, which is necessary to differentiate through sampling.
-The corresponding entry $m_{i,j}$ of $M$ is used to build an extended Gauss move with non-trivial $i$-th row and $j$-th column.
-Lastly, the latter are discretized in order to lie in $\mathbb{Z}$.
-To this end, we adopt the procedure of \emph{stochastic rounding} \citep{gupta2015deep, louizos2018relaxed}, consisting of rounding $m_{i,j}$ to one of the two closest integers by sampling (via the Gumbel-Softmax trick) from a Bernoulli distribution with probability equal to (one minus) the rounding error.
+The corresponding entry $m_{i,j}$ of $M$ is used to build a Gauss move with all the non-diagonal entries apart from $m_{i,j}$ vanishing.
+Finally, $m_{i,j}$ is discretized in order to lie in $\mathbb{Z}$ in a differentiable manner.
+To this end, we adopt the procedure of \emph{stochastic rounding}, which is popular in the network quantization literature \citep{gupta2015deep, louizos2018relaxed}.
+It consists of rounding $m_{i,j}$ to one of the two closest integers by sampling from a Bernoulli distribution with probability equal to (one minus) the rounding error.
+The sampling is performed via the Gumbel-Softmax trick (technically, Gumbel-Sigmoid), making it differentiable.
+This discretization procedure can be seen as an unbiased but stochastic version of the straight-through estimator \citep{yin2019understanding}.

+The above procedure produces one Gauss move at a time.
+This is however inefficient, potentially requiring long sequences.
+According to the (loose) bound from Theorem \ref{thm:boundedgen}, $k$ in Equation \ref{eq:recu} should be chosen in the order of $\mathcal{O}(n^2)$.
+In order to improve this, we propose to retain an entire row and column of $M$ instead of a single entry.
+Specifically, after the index $(i,j)$ has been sampled, a matrix is produced with $1$ on the diagonal, the $i$-th row and the $j$-th column equal to the ones of $M$ (except for the diagonal), and $0$ elsewhere, i.e.:

+We refer to the above as an `\textit{extended}' Gauss move.
+Extended Gauss moves enable $\varphi$ to output a unimodular matrix with $2n - 3$ non-trivial entries simultaneously.
+This lowers the number of moves required to $\mathcal{O}(n)$, as shown below. \begin{prop} For $n\geq 3$, every matrix in $\SL_n(\mathbb{Z})$ is a product of at most $4n + 51 $ extended Gauss moves. \end{prop} See Appendix (Section \ref{app:proofgauss}) for a proof.
+Again, the above bound is not only loose (especially for the additive constant), but might be mitigated on average for random lattices, as happens in practical scenarios.
+We provide an empirical investigation on the matter in Figure~\ref{fig:effect_step_size}.
+In this case, the index $(i, j)$ is sampled via Gumbel-Softmax using the logits\footnote{ We have found important to compute the logits matrix $R$ from the matrix $M$ to achieve stable convergence. } matrix $R = |M| \textbf{1} + \textbf{1} |M| - |M|$, where $\textbf{1}$ is the $n\times n$ matrix containing all $1$s and $|M|$ is the entry-wise absolute value of the matrix $M$ (assuming the diagonal of $M$ to be zeroed-out beforehand).

+Lastly, we remark that differentiating the recursive expression from Equation \ref{eq:recu} w.r.t. (the parameters of) $\varphi$ can be computationally challenging, especially from a memory perspective.
+In order to circumvent this, we propose to detach the gradients of the network's output $T_i$ at each step $i$, and to optimize a cumulated loss $\sum_{i=1}^{k} \mathcal{L}(BT_1 \cdots T_i, \theta)$.
+As a consequence, the model learns to output an optimal Gauss move given the current input lattice, but the whole lattice reduction process is not optimized end-to-end.